 Williams Parkway Redevelopment Image Body Content Project Timeline2006 - 2011: Environmental AssessmentAs part of the 2004, 2009, and 2015 Transportation Master Plans and the 10-Year Capital Roads Program, Williams Parkway was identified to be widened to six lanes from North Park Drive to McLaughlin Road.
 Beginning in 2006, City staff conducted a Class Environmental Assessment which evaluated, and ultimately recommended, a six-lane widening and a new noise wall on Williams Parkway.
 The study included two public meetings and was completed in 2011.2012 - 2018: Noise Wall Detailed DesignBased on the approved Environmental Assessment, detailed designs for the Williams Parkway noise wall were completed between 2012 and 2018.
 When a road is planned to be widened to six lanes, as per the Noise Policy approved by Council, a noise wall is recommended for installation to mitigate traffic noise for neighbouring homes.2018 - 2020: Noise Wall ConstructionNoise wall installation began ahead of the proposed six-lane road widening to minimize noise from the future road construction.
 The Notices of Construction below were delivered to the affected addresses from West of Harridine Road to East of North Park Drive: Noise Wall Notice 1 Noise Wall Notice 2 Noise wall construction was completed in June 2020.2019 - 2020: Project Review RequestedIn Fall 2019, City Council requested a review of the road widening recommendation as Council priorities changed.
 Detailed design for the six-lane road widening was paused at 60% completion.
 On June 15 2020, four road construction options were presented at a City Council workshop.
 See resources below for more information.
 Council workshop video Workshop presentation slides (full) Workshop presentation (condensed) Intersection schematics Councillor Q and A's Summer 2020: Online Survey ConductedDuring July and August 2020, feedback from the public was collected through an online public survey.
-Residents weighed in on the road construction options below: Option 1: 6 lanes (4 General Purpose, 2 HOV & Transit) Option 2: 4 General Purpose lanes Option 3: 4 General Purpose lanes and reduced median Option 4: Resurfacing existing roadFall 2020: Road Redevelopment ApprovedIn November 2020, Council approved an amended Option 4 (road resurfacing with active transportation and enhanced landscaping) in response to public feedback.July 2021: Staff ReportA feasibility study addressing the approved direction for resurfacing, active transportation, and landscape improvements formed the basis of a July 2021 staff report.
+Residents weighed in on the road construction options below: Option 1: 6 lanes (4 General Purpose, 2 HOV & Transit) Option 2: 4 General Purpose lanes Option 3: 4 General Purpose lanes and reduced median Option 4: Resurfacing the existing roadFall 2020: Road Redevelopment ApprovedIn November 2020, Council approved an amended Option 4 (road resurfacing with active transportation and enhanced landscaping) in response to public feedback.July 2021: Staff ReportA feasibility study addressing the approved direction for resurfacing, active transportation, and landscape improvements formed the basis of a July 2021 staff report.
 The revised project scope seeks to maximize people-moving capacity and public realm design.
-2021 - 2023: Road Resurfacing Detailed Design Detailed design for the approved road redevelopment will take place over the next few years in co-ordination with Region of Peel and Ministry of Transportation.
-Road construction is scheduled to start in Spring 2023, subject to Council Approval as a joint project with Region of Peel for watermain works.
+Fall 2021: Noise Wall Online SurveyCouncil directed staff to gather public input on whether to stain the existing noise wall or not, the preferred colour options of a potential stain, or the addition of public art.
+An online survey was made available to the public from October 22 to Novemeber 30, 2021.2021 - 2023: Road Resurfacing Detailed Design Detailed design for the approved road redevelopment will take place over the next few years in coordination with the Region of Peel and the Ministry of Transportation.
+Road construction is scheduled to start in Fall 2023, subject to Council Approval as a joint project with Region of Peel for watermain works.